Azure/cosmos-explorer/test/README.md

 See the [Playwright docs](https://playwright.dev/docs/running-tests) for more information on running tests.

+### Full-text stopword localhost acceptance

+`sql\fullTextStopwords.spec.ts` is opt-in and uses an **existing provisioned-throughput NoSQL database** on an account with `EnableNoSQLFullTextSearch` and `EnableNoSQLFullTextSearchPreviewFeatures`.
+Supply `FULL_TEXT_TEST_ACCOUNT`, `FULL_TEXT_TEST_DATABASE`, `FULL_TEXT_TEST_SUBSCRIPTION`, `FULL_TEXT_TEST_RESOURCE_GROUP`, `FULL_TEXT_TEST_TENANT`, and optionally `FULL_TEXT_TEST_ORIGIN` (default `https://localhost:1234`).
+Supply short-lived `FULL_TEXT_TEST_ARM_TOKEN` and `FULL_TEXT_TEST_DATA_TOKEN` in the process environment, never a committed file or URL.
+The data token needs a Cosmos data role scoped to the test database; ARM needs permission to create, update, and delete test containers.

+The spec creates one uniquely named 400 RU/s container, exercises the real Portal test harness, checks all seven language options, policy persistence, indexed locks, invalid input, Save/Discard, uploads synthetic items, and verifies query results.
+It deletes only that container and verifies removal.
+It never creates or deletes the database/account or changes network access.
+Approve network access separately and revoke temporary access after testing.

+Run `npx playwright test test\sql\fullTextStopwords.spec.ts --project "Microsoft Edge"`.
+For a nondefault localhost port, use a local Playwright config pointing at the running server rather than starting/reusing an unrelated server.
+The spec keeps browser security enabled and disables traces/video to avoid recording tokens.
+Sanitized screenshots and query-result attachments contain only synthetic test data.

+Configuration round trips do not prove query semantics: a failure in the second test must be reported separately from configuration acceptance, never replaced with a mocked response or weaker assertion.

+The Portal harness does not cover Hosted Entra sign-in.
+To validate that separately, run the dev server on **port 1234** and open `https://localhost:1234/hostedExplorer.html`.
+The development sign-in bridge redirects to `https://localhost:1234/redirectBridge.html`;
+a server on another port cannot complete that flow.
+Use real sign-in, directory, subscription, and account selection, then verify create, indexed locks, invalid input, Save/Discard, a full browser reload, and policy preservation during an unrelated Settings update.
+Do not substitute injected tokens or fabricated account capabilities.

+Verify modern policy fields with raw ARM JSON.
+Older typed management clients, including `az cosmosdb sql container show`, may omit fields unknown to their models even when the service preserved them.

 ### Testing with Data Plane RBAC Authentication

 By default, the tests will use key based authentication to access the database accounts.
 For APIs that support data plane RBAC, the